dotlang/language/README.md

 5. You can use the syntax in example 5 to cast a union to another type.
 Result will have two parts: data and a flag.
 If flag is set to false, the conversion is failed.
 6. `int | flotOrString` will be simplified to `int | float | string`
 7. Example 6 shows using `@` operator to get internal type of a union binding.
 This operator also can be applied on an actual type.
+8. If all union cases are function pointers, you can treat it like a function, but must pass appropriate input (Example 7)

 **Examples**